phonghuule/eks-2048-game/README.md

 - Select *Delete* stack when prompted.

 ## Survey
 Let us know what you thought of this lab and how we can improve the experience for you in the future by completing [this session poll](https://amazonmr.au1.qualtrics.com/jfe/form/SV_ehwTCMiRy46skbY?Session=HOL002).
-Participants who complete the surveys from AWS Innovate - Modern Applications Edition will receive a gift code for USD25 in AWS credits1, 2 & 3.
+Participants who complete the surveys from AWS Innovate - Modern Applications Edition will receive a gift code for USD25 in AWS credits <sup>1, 2 & 3</sup>.
 AWS credits will be sent via email by November 30, 2022.

 Note: Only registrants of AWS Innovate - Modern Applications Edition who complete the surveys will receive a gift code for USD25 in AWS credits via email.

-1. AWS Promotional Credits Terms and conditions apply: https://aws.amazon.com/awscredits/
+<sup>1</sup>AWS Promotional Credits Terms and conditions apply: https://aws.amazon.com/awscredits/

-2. Limited to 1 x USD25 AWS credits per participant.
+<sup>2</sup>Limited to 1 x USD25 AWS credits per participant.

-3. Participants will be required to provide their business email addresses to receive the gift code for AWS credits.
+<sup>3</sup>Participants will be required to provide their business email addresses to receive the gift code for AWS credits.

 ## Reference